Low Doses of Cyproterone Acetate Are Maximally Effective for Testosterone Suppression in Transfeminine People

-The AR antagonism of CPA is relatively weak in terms of potency; dosages of CPA of 50 to 300 mg/day seem to be necessary for meaningful or considerable AR antagonism.
+The androgen receptor antagonism of CPA is relatively weak in terms of potency; dosages of CPA of 50 to 300 mg/day seem to be necessary for meaningful or considerable androgen receptor antagonism.
 Unfortunately, such doses also result in extreme progestogenic overdosage and are associated with considerably greater risks and adverse effects.
-As a result, the use of such dosages of CPA should probably no longer be considered advisable.
-Instead, from a rational standpoint, CPA should probably be used at lower doses simply as a progestogen to suppress testosterone levels.
-As such, the highest effective dosage of CPA for testosterone suppression, which is probably about 10 mg/day or less, should be around the maximal dosage of CPA that is used in transfeminine people.
-(A dosage of 12.5 mg/day is also acceptable.)
+As a result, the use of such doses of CPA should no longer be considered advisable.
+Instead, CPA should be used at lower doses simply as a progestogen to suppress testosterone levels.
+As such, the highest effective dosage of CPA for testosterone suppression, which is probably about 10 mg/day or less (12.5 mg/day also being acceptable), should be around the maximal dosage of CPA that is used in transfeminine people.

-It should be emphasized that since the combination of an estrogen and CPA can easily suppress testosterone levels well into the female/castrate range (typically to below average female levels), there isn’t necessarily a requirement for concomitant AR blockade.
-In any case, if AR antagonism to neutralize the remaining female/castrate levels of testosterone is still necessary or desired (e.g., to treat persisting acne or for some other purpose), a low dosage of a non-progestogenic AR antagonist like bicalutamide or spironolactone can be added to CPA to more safely achieve this than use of higher CPA doses.
+It should be emphasized that since the combination of an estrogen and CPA can easily suppress testosterone levels well into the female/castrate range (typically to below average female levels), there isn’t necessarily a requirement for concomitant androgen receptor blockade.
+In any case, if androgen receptor antagonism to neutralize the remaining female/castrate levels of testosterone is still necessary or desired (e.g., to treat persisting acne or for some other purpose), a low dosage of a non-progestogenic androgen-receptor antagonist like spironolactone (e.g., 100–200 mg/day) or bicalutamide (e.g., 12.5–25 mg/day) can be added to CPA to more safely achieve this than use of higher CPA doses.

 The following recommended dosages of CPA in transfeminine people are for the combination of CPA with an estrogen and are specifically for achieving maximal suppression of testosterone levels: